RicherYang/RY-WooCommerce-Tools/readme.txt

 Let your WooCommerce store support ECPay / NewebPay / SmilePay.

 Let your WooCommerce store more with Taiwan's habits.

+= Contributors =
+You can contribute to this plugin to [GitHub repository](https://github.com/RicherYang/RY-WooCommerce-Tools)

 == Installation ==